abtris/www.prskavec.net/content/post/getting-started/index.md

 ---
 title: 'New start in 2020'
-subtitle: 'Restart with new theme and blog.'
+subtitle: 'Restart with a new theme and blog.'
 summary: New start in 2020.
 authors:
 - abtris